Body Packing and Body Stuffing

 Suspected body packers and stuffers are usually brought to medical attention by law enforcement officials, but clinicians should consider body packing if recent travelers and newly incarcerated people present with coma or seizures of unknown etiology.
 Pelvic examination and digital rectal examination should be done to check those areas for drug packets.
-Plain x-rays can often confirm the presence of packets in the GI tract.
+Plain x-rays can often confirm the presence of packets in the gastrointestinal tract.

-Usually, unruptured packets in the GI tract can be removed by whole-bowel irrigation.
-However, once packets rupture, immediate surgical or endoscopic removal (depending on location in the GI tract) of all packets is indicated but can rarely be done in time; death commonly occurs because the quantity of drug released is large.
+Usually, unruptured packets in the gastrointestinal tract can be removed by whole-bowel irrigation.
+However, once packets rupture, immediate surgical or endoscopic removal (depending on location in the gastrointestinal tract) of all packets is indicated but can rarely be done in time; death commonly occurs because the quantity of drug released is large.
 Patients with intestinal obstruction or perforation also need immediate surgery.
 Activated charcoal may be helpful but is contraindicated in patients with obstruction or perforation.

 Vaginal and rectal packets should be removed manually.